Sarkaru Vaari Paata: Cast and crew

 Thaman S was signed to compose the music for the film in his fourth collaboration with Babu.
 The technical team of the film consists of cinematographer P. S. Vinod, editor Marthand K. Venkatesh and production designer A. S. Prakash.
 Vinod was eventually replaced by R. Madhi as the cinematographer, as he opted out due to schedule conflicts.
 In April 2020, Kannada film actor Upendra entered the talks to play a crucial role but it did not materialize.
-In June, Hindi film actresses Kiara Advani and Saiee Manjrekar were initially considered as the lead actress.
+In June, Kiara Advani and Saiee Manjrekar were initially considered as the lead actress.
 However, in October, Keerthy Suresh was confirmed to play a lead role.
 In January 2021, Vennela Kishore and Subbaraju joined the production.
 Tamil film actor Samuthirakani was signed to play a pivotal role, and joined the film's production in September 2021.

 Filming

 In September 2020, Parasuram and his team went to United States, for a location scouting, in order to shoot the film.
-A formal launch event was held in Hyderabad on 21 November 2020, with the film's shooting might commence from 1 January 2021, and will be primarily shot in the United States, Hyderabad and Dubai.
+A formal launch event was held in Hyderabad on 21 November 2020, with the film's shooting might commence from 1 January 2021, and would primarily shot in the United States, Hyderabad and Dubai.
 However, principal shooting began on 25 January 2021 at Dubai.

 The first filming schedule took place for four weeks at Mleiha (Sharjah), and was completed on 21 February 2021.
 The second schedule of the film commenced on 13 April 2021 in Hyderabad where two crucial scenes were planned to be shot.
 But, on 20 April, it was reported that the film's shooting being stalled after six crew members were tested positive for COVID-19.
 Shooting further delayed after night curfew and several restrictions being announced in Andhra Pradesh and Telangana, to control the rise in COVID-19 cases.
 The filming resumed in July 2021 in Hyderabad, where scenes featuring Babu and Suresh were shot for a month-long schedule.
 On 14 August 2021, the film's team headed to Goa for a primary schedule which consisted fight scenes choreographed by Ram Lakshman duo.
 In October 2021, a schedule took place in Spain and was wrapped up by the first week of November.

 Shoot of the film was halted as Babu underwent a knee surgery.
 A schedule was planned in January 2022 but was delayed as Babu tested positive for COVID-19.
 Final schedule of the film began in March 2022, at the Aluminum factory in Hyderabad.
 Action sequences in the climax featuring Babu were shot in this schedule.
 The shoot was completed in late April 2022.